benfixit/catholic_hymnbook/content/all-the-earth-proclaim-the-lord.md

 ---
 id: 15
-title: All the earth proclaim the Lord
+title: All the earth proclaim the Lord (Psalm 100)
-subtitle: (Psalm 100)
 category: entrance
 ---